-We are the highway authority and has the responsibility to maintain all adopted highways within the town.
+We are the highway authority and have the responsibility to maintain all adopted highways within the town.

-We have a team of highway's inspectors.
-They undertake routine and reactive inspections on the Blackpool's adopted highway network.
+We have a team of highways inspectors.
+They undertake routine and reactive inspections on Blackpool's adopted highway network.

 We have set routine inspection frequencies depending on the location of a road within the network.

-If you report a problem outside of the routine inspections a highways inspectors will investigate within 5 working days to access any potential defect.
+If you report a problem outside of the routine inspections, a highways inspector will investigate within 5 working days to assess any potential defect.

 Please only report potential defects within the highway to us if you believe that the defect is: